Becoming a College Professor

-A Professor will develop a course syllabus, plan lessons, and assess student’s progress.
-They prepare lectures, conduct and publish research, and assist students including fieldwork, internships and research work.
-It is also important for a Professor to keep abreast of developments in the field by reading current literature, talking with colleagues, and participating in professional conferences.
+While attending grad school, students should learn to develop a course syllabus, plan lessons, and assess a student’s progress.
+They will need to know how to prepare lectures.
+In some cases, professors also conduct research.
+This may include helping students with fieldwork, internships and research work.
+It is also important for a Professor to keep abreast of developments in the field by reading current literature, talking with colleagues, and going to professional conferences.

 Perhaps the biggest challenge for me, as a public relations veteran transitioning into academia, was establishing myself as a capable, experienced, knowledgeable rookie teacher.I found myself in a new world with (as far as I could tell) no “how-to” books on college-level teaching.
 I quickly learned that I had to ask others to accept the fact that I was a novice at this trade.
 I would have to rely on those who did have the experience and the knowledge to help me get started.

 Ask the questions.
 Admit the lack of knowledge.
 Accept the assistance of your new colleagues.
 After all…they, too, have walked in your shoes.

 - Professor Kirk Hazlett, Associate Professor at Curry College